 - Real-time notifications on purchases

 Novo markets itself as a mobile business account instead of an online one.
-In fact, there’s no web banking platform at all — and there’s also no Android app for the time being, so it’s a good fit for iPhone users only.
+Their web business banking platform is built for today’s business owners.
+It’s a good fit for both Android and iPhone users, making it convenient from desktop to mobile.

 The bank offers a largely fee-free business checking account — there is a $27 if someone tries to cash a check you wrote and you don’t have sufficient funds, but that’s it.
 There’s also no minimum deposit.